cosee/ubuntu-ansible-desktop-setup/README.md

 Execute the `install.sh` and follow the instructions.

 # Applications
-You can modify the `setup.yml` to use install only applications you need.
+You must modify the `setup.yml` to install only applications you want.

+To include applications just uncomment the packages.

 After installing ansible via the `install.sh` you can execute the playbook with: